Housing in India

-Housing in India varies from palaces of erstwhile maharajas to modern apartment buildings in big cities to tiny huts in far-flung villages.
+Housing in India varies from palaces of erstwhile maharajas, to modern apartment buildings in big cities, to tiny huts in far-flung villages.
 The Human Rights Measurement Initiative finds that India is doing 60.9% of what should be possible at its level of income for the right to housing.

+As of 2025, the Indian real estate market is valued at approximately USD 400 billion, with residential real estate comprising the dominant segment.
+The market is projected to grow to over USD 1 trillion by 2030, with a compound annual growth rate (CAGR) ranging between 9% and 16%, depending on the source.

 Low income housing

 According to the Times of India, "a majority of Indians have per capita space equivalent to or less than a 10 feet x 10 feet room for their living, sleeping, cooking, washing and toilet needs."
-The average is 103 sq ft per person in rural areas and 117 sq ft per person in urban areas.
+The average housing area is 103 sq ft per person in rural areas and 117 sq ft per person in urban areas.
 99 percent of rural households have access to electricity.
-Although cities have better facilities than villages in India & provides full-day water supply.
+Although cities have better facilities than villages in the country, it is made sure that there is provision of a full-day water supply.
 Almost all States such as Gujarat, Madhya Pradesh, Maharashtra, West Bengal, Tamil Nadu and others provides a continuous power supply.

 Cities

 Mumbai

-Mumbai experiences similar urbanisation challenges as other fast growing cities in developing countries: wide disparities in housing between the affluent, middle-income and low-income segments of the population.
+Mumbai experiences similar urbanisation challenges as other fast growing cities in developing countries.
+There is a wide disparity in housing between the affluent, middle-income and low-income segments of the population.

 Highly desirable neighborhoods such as Colaba, Malabar Hill, Marine Drive, Bandra and Juhu house professionals, industrialists, Bollywood movie stars and expatriates.
 Up-scale flats have 3 or more bedrooms, ocean views, tasteful interior decoration, parking for luxury cars and sleeping quarters for maids and cooks.
 In 2007, Mumbai condominiums were the priciest in the developing world at around US$9,000 to US$10,200 per square metre.
-Mumbai has more than 1,500 high rise buildings, many of which are just planned, but some already constructed or under construction.
+Mumbai has more than 1,500 high rise buildings, many of which are still in the planning stage, but some already constructed or under construction.

-Despite the recent economic growth, there is still some poverty, unemployment and therefore, poor housing conditions for a some sections of the population.
+Despite the recent economic growth, there is poverty and unemployment that exists as reflected by poor housing conditions for some sections of the population.
 With available space at a premium, working-class Mumbai residents often reside in cramped and basic quality, yet relatively expensive housing, usually far from workplaces.
 Despite this, Mumbai's economic boom continues to attract migrants in search of opportunities from across the country.
 The number of migrants to Mumbai from outside Maharashtra during the 1991–2001 decade was 1.12 million, which amounted to 54.8% of the net addition to the population of Mumbai.